zhengqigao/TTM-challenge-CVPR-23/README.md

 ## Approach

 You can locate a technical report within this repository.
 Our approach relies on Transformer-based models.
 To enhance the performance, we have employed an ensemble of two trained models.
-We may explore further improvements to our approach in the future.
-As a result, at this moment, we can only provide two JSON files, which contain predictions from the two trained models on the test set, along with the ensemble script.
+We might explore further improvements to our approach in the future, so we provide two JSON files at this moment along with the ensemble script.

 ## Reference